VideoCoin Price Reaches $0.20 on Exchanges (VID)

-VideoCoin (CURRENCY:VID) traded 8.2% lower against the dollar during the 24 hour period ending at 14:00 PM E.T. on March 12th.
-One VideoCoin coin can now be purchased for $0.20 or 0.00000508 BTC on cryptocurrency exchanges.
+VideoCoin (VID) traded 8.2% lower against the US dollar during the twenty-four hour period ending at 0:00 AM E.T. on March 16th.
+In the last week, VideoCoin has traded 39.6% lower against the US dollar.
 VideoCoin has a market capitalization of $31.57 million and $287,320.00 worth of VideoCoin was traded on exchanges in the last 24 hours.
-Over the last seven days, VideoCoin has traded 39.6% lower against the dollar.
+One VideoCoin coin can now be purchased for about $0.20 or 0.00000508 BTC on cryptocurrency exchanges.

 - CHFRY Finance (CHEESE) traded flat against the dollar and now trades at $5.09 or 0.00009036 BTC.